Applying for Observing Time

 Proposal submission details

 Prepare your main proposal offline, including an abstract, target list, science case, and technical justification.
 The science case and technical justification together should be, in PDF format, no more than three pages total, with two pages for the science case and one page for technical justification.
-The split into two pages science, plus one page technical, is a change from previous semesters.
 Those three pages should include all references and figures, use 11pt font (or larger), and have at least 10mm margins.
 Colour figures are accepted.
 Other document formats will not be accepted.